silvacms/documentation/source/silva/buildout/extending.rst

    recipe description page
    <http://pypi.python.org/pypi/plone.recipe.zope2instance>`_.

-To extend or modify options in a part, you just add them to your configuration file, under the same part name.
+To extend or modify options in a part, add the option to the correct part.
 For instance to change the port number of your zope instance to 8086, you can add this to your configuration file:

 .. code-block:: ini

   [instance]
   http-address = 8086

 Some configuration options accept more than one value.
 In that case they are mentioned as one value per line.
 You can extend existing